Hookworm: Treatment

+Potential benefits

+There has been some recent evidence both anecdotal and from large clinical trials, that helminthic therapy, deliberate self-infection by worms such as the hookworm, has the potential to substantially mitigate allergies and human autoimmune diseases.
+If humans and hookworm co-evolved together over millions of years in mutualistic ways, as some scientists theorize, this would make some sense.

 Prevention

-Humans can avoid hookworm infections by avoiding skin-to-soil contact, especially by abstaining from walking barefoot in areas where people often defecate.
-As such, infection can be controlled through the use of outhouses.
 Hookworm infection is treatable and has been locally eradicated in many areas.
+Successful eradication programs first killed the parasites in victims, then stressed the importance of not walking barefoot in areas where people often defecate.
+It was important to build outhouses near schools.
 Large training efforts funded by the Rockefeller Foundation showed state health departments how to eradicate the disease in the American South during the 1910s.

 Hookworm in the United States

 While thought to be eradicated around the 1960s, it is possible that hookworm persists in certain areas in the United States.
-Lowndes County, Alabama was a subject of various studies on the prevalence and transmission of hookworm as it relates to sanitation issues that the county experienced.
+Lowndes County, Alabama was the subject of various studies on the prevalence and transmission of hookworm as it relates to sanitation issues that the county experienced.
 Catherine Coleman Flowers is the figure most closely associated with these studies and efforts to raise awareness of the sanitation problems that face Lowndes.
 Being one of the poorest counties in the United States with 31.4% of people living below the poverty line, one of the major sanitation issues facing the county is that many residents do not have an adequate sewage system.
 The study led by the Baylor College of Medicine noted that roughly three-fourths of the study participants had reported raw sewage flowing back into their homes, increasing the likelihood of their home becoming contaminated.

 The study in Lowndes had a small sample size of 55 subjects, from 24 households.
 The results from the screening of hookworm found that over one-third, 19 out of 55, people testing positive by qPCR, demonstrating a stronger correlation to poverty than to the tropics.
 An important organization involved is the Alabama Center for Rural Enterprise (ACRE), which works to address poverty and economic development, and has stated that there continues to be a lack of adequate sewage systems, and this increases exposure to open sewage.
 Surveys conducted before the testing identified subjects that had traveled abroad to exclude them from the study, making the infection site more likely to be Alabama.
 A subsequent larger study of 777 children in Alabama's Black Belt (132 from Lowndes) by the University of Alabama at Birmingham and the University of North Carolina at Chapel Hill with blinded, independent sample analyses by the CDC using both standard diagnostic measures as well as qPCR and dPCR identified no cases of hookworm but did identify some other potential sanitation-related pathogens.
 To date, no cases of hookworm have been identified in Alabama in the modern era via the standard diagnostic measure of identifying hookworm eggs in feces.